What is Student Pro Bono?

 ‘Pro Bono’ comes from the Latin saying Pro Bono Publico meaning for the ‘good of the public’.

 Free Legal Advice

-Legal pro bono work comprise the provision of legal advice and assistance free of charge to those members of the public who cannot afford to pay for it.
+Legal pro bono work comprises the provision of legal advice and assistance free of charge to those members of the public who cannot afford to pay for it.

 Legal Skills Development

 Students can be actively involved in serving the local community, using their knowledge from their studies whilst developing their legal skills in the process.